Sky TV director of sport out the door as new boss goes on front foot

 However, the exit of Last, who was close to Fellet, indicates that Stewart is making his mark regardless.

-He moved to Sky from his role as chief executive of OSN, the leading pay TV network in the Middle East - although one that a foe notes has been under-pressure from BeIN Sport.
+He moved to Sky from his role as chief executive of OSN, the leading pay TV network in the Middle East - one that a foe notes has been under pressure from BeIN Sport.

 Stewart was previously chief financial officer at BSkyB in the UK between 1998 and 2004.